x08xNickelodeon/O.S.D.B.P.js/README.md

-Welcome to my person project to help people get into making discord bots
+Welcome to my personal project to help people get into making discord bots

+O.S.D.B.P.js stands for `Open source discord bot project`

 Everything in this bot will be made by me and my devs